 The Compliance Question Is Legitimate — But Often Overstated

-What Data Does AI Automation Actually Process?
+What Data Does Legal AI Actually Process?

 - Counterparty data: Personal information about individuals on the other side of a transaction.